Hospitality industry guide 45 min - Instant certificate

 Proper tray carrying technique protects shoulders, backs, and wrists.
 Position the tray on your palm with your elbow close to your body, not extended.
 Distribute weight evenly across the tray.
 Keep the tray at shoulder height rather than extended in front of you.
 When serving, bend at the knees rather than leaning over.
 Never overload trays - multiple trips are safer than one overloaded trip.

-Keg and Barrel Handling
+Keg and barrel handling

 A standard beer keg weighs approximately 75kg when full - far beyond safe individual lifting limits.
 Always use mechanical aids or team handling for kegs.
 When using keg hooks or cradles, ensure they are properly rated and maintained.
 Keep cellar floors clean and dry to prevent slips while handling.
 Never rush keg handling even during busy delivery periods.